aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 ```

-If your -- dest is The HDFS path, you can write/path, hdfs:// hostname:ip/path, hdfs:// headerIp:ip/path.
-Currently, you cannot write hdfs:/// path, hdfs:/path, and other custom writing methods.<br />For the generated manifest file, you can use the -- copyFromManifest and -- previousManifest commands to copy the remaining files.<br />The sample command is as follows:
+If your -- dest is The HDFS path, you can write/path, hdfs://hostname:ip/path, hdfs://headerIp:ip/path.
+Currently, you cannot write hdfs:/// path, hdfs:/path, and other custom writing methods.<br />For the generated manifest file, you can use the --copyFromManifest and --previousManifest commands to copy the remaining files.<br />The sample command is as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --dest oss://yang-hhht/hourly_table --previousManifest=file:///opt/manifest-2020-04-17.gz --copyFromManifest --parallelism 20
 ```